NSpaceMan5/math-render-pipeline/README.md

 - **Benchmarks are offline:** they write JSON to a git-ignored directory.
   They are descriptive, not prescriptive — numbers depend on the machine they run on.
+- **Multi-cloud without abstraction:** AWS and GCP Terraform directories are independent, not layered under a common module.
+This is deliberate — a single abstraction leaks for two clouds with different primitives.
+  Duplication is honest; abstraction would be premature.

 ## Roadmap